Thaparoshan143/imguibase_cpp/Readme.md

 bash buildrun.sh # wrapper to run build system and execute the app..
 ```

+> [!Note]
-**Note:** If custom flag or option based required use premake5 manually to do so:
+> If custom flag or option based required use premake5 manually to do so:
 ```bash
 premake target # target is gmake, vs2013, ..
 # make file will be generated now, build from make